shoui520/shoui520.github.io/docs/yomichan.md

 You can find my collection of Yomichan dictionaries below.
 This will have everything you need and (probably) don't need. :slight_smile:
 →→→→[Shoui's Yomichan Dictionary Collection](https://learnjapanese.link/dictionaries)←←←←

+Dictionaries can be found in their respective folders.
 I recommend you install the following dictionaries:
 	- `Bilingual/[Bilingual] JMdict (English).zip`
 	- `Bilingual/[Bilingual] 新和英.zip`
 	- `Kanji/[Kanji] KANJIDIC (English).zip`
 	- `Grammar/Dictionary of Japanese Grammar.zip`

-## Installing Dictionaries and basic usage
+## Installing dictionaries and basic usage

 1. Click on the ![yomichan-icon](img/yomichan-icon.png) icon in the browser toolbar.
 2. Click on the ![cog](img/yomichan-cog.png) icon to access the settings page.